 One massive bonus is the reduction of waste.
 Nearly all the food I order comes loose in a cardboard box.
 There’s minimal plastic and most of the plastic can be recycled.
 Riverford are aiming to ensure all their plastic can be recycled soon.
 The driver will take away the main boxes and they’ll be reuses several times before being recycled.
 We barely have any rubbish now.
 We refill our recycling bin once every two weeks, but our landfill bin only needs to go our once every six weeks!

 Support local farmers

 Most of the veg in our veg box supports UK farmers.
-Riverford even have a 100% UK seasonal veg box so nothing comes from abroad if preferred.
+Riverford and Abel and Cole even have a 100% UK seasonal veg box so nothing comes from abroad if preferred.
 It’s great to support our own local economy as much as possible.